Get

 When cats fight, they tend to aim for the head, which results in bites and scratches on the ears.
 These wounds can become infected, so treating them early is essential.

 If a wound is obviously minor and superficial, you may be able to clean it and monitor it at home.
-Bite wounds, and more severe or infected wounds should be assessed and treated by your vet.
+Bite wounds, and more severe or infected wounds should be assessed and treated by a vet.

 5. Allergies